jupyterlab/jupyterlab/design/notebook.md

 ## What users should be able to see or do

 * Easily identify what the icon actions do
+* When “New Notebook” command is selected, "Create New Notebook" popup appears

 ## Visual Design